zmoog/zmoog.github.io/content/post/til-replace-module.md

 )
 ```

+That's it! 🥳

+Now, when you recompile or run your code, the local copy will be used with all your local changes.

 ## Conclusion

-That's it!

-Now, when you recompile or run your code, the local copy will be used with all your local changes.
+The `replace` directive is a nice little tool for this use case.

+### Notice

+Don't ever commit these changes into your repo, they're meant to be transient and should be thrown away after use.